MDiv Connect Student Scholarship

 - Strong leadership potential for serving the church, based on information gained from references and from a required essay on the applicant’s past, present and future service/ministry.

 - Personal character and emotional health, based on information gained from references.

 Procedures to apply for AMBS merit-based scholarships

-Applicants must submit the following by March 15 for the upcoming academic year:
+Applicants must submit the following for the coming academic year: